What Is a Living Kidney Donation?

 Did you know that your body can stay healthy with just one kidney?
 Because of this, kidney donations are one of the most common types of living organ donations.

-Did you know that your body can be perfectly healthy with just one kidney?
-Each year, over 5,000 people decide to donate one of their kidneys to a recipient in need.
+Around 6,500 people donate one of their kidneys to a recipient in need each year.
 A recipient is someone who needs a kidney.

 Why Donate a Kidney?

 The national transplant waiting list has tens of thousands of people waiting for kidneys, and many people spend years waiting.
 Some of these patients eventually receive transplants from deceased donors.
 But some become ineligible while waiting or even die while on the waiting list.

 Many more recipients need kidneys than are available.
 Living kidney donation offers immediate access to a donor organ and increases the chances that a recipient won't die while waiting for a kidney from a deceased donor.

 Transplanting kidneys from a living donor is also the best type of kidney donation.
 You get a range of benefits with living donor transplants:

 - Lower chance that the recipient’s immune system will attack (reject) the new kidney